dud1337/TiNiStRiMi/readme.md

 # TiNiStRiMi
-Personal streaming.
-Give a password to someone, they can stream with OBS, anyone else can watch in browser.
+Simple streaming platform.
+Suits small communities.
+Give the streamer password to someone, they can stream with OBS, anyone else can watch in browser.
 Uses [mediamtx](https://github.com/bluenviron/mediamtx).

 * Supports RTMP and WHIP (webrtc)
 * Dynamically provides a link to in-browser LLHLS and webrtc viewing